sanjayGts/sanjayGts/README.md

 - 👋 Hi, I’m Sanjay Prajapat
-- 👀 I’m interested in Android and Flutter
+- 👀 I’m interested in Android
-- 🌱 I’m currently learning Flutter
 - 📫 How to reach me sanjay@gtsinfosoft.com

 <!---